 - ERROR_MESSAGE(): Returns the text of the error message.

-The following example shows how to handle errors.
+The following example illustrates SQL error handling.
 The first example contains the Division by zero error, while the second statement is correct.

 BEGIN TRY PRINT 1/0 SELECT 'Correct text' END TRY BEGIN CATCH SELECT ERROR_NUMBER() AS ERR_NO , ERROR_SEVERITY() AS ERR_SEV , ERROR_STATE() AS ERR_STATE , ERROR_LINE() AS ERR_LINE , ERROR_MESSAGE() AS ERR_MESSAGE END CATCH